My mission

 Things I get asked all the time

 Yes, I’m fully gluten-free.
 Not by choice, but because my body made that decision for me.
-I was diagnosed with a gluten intolerance as a teenager after years of mystery symptoms, and it completely changed how I approached food and gut health.
+I was diagnosed with non-celiac gluten intolerance as a teenager after years of mystery symptoms, and it completely changed how I approach food and gut health.

-It’s been a blessing in disguise, though😊 I discovered so many new ingredients after growing up on bread, rice, and pasta (no shame to my parents!), and now I have a much more varied diet because of it.
+It’s been a blessing in disguise, though.
+I discovered so many new ingredients after growing up on bread, rice, and pasta (no shame to my parents!), and now I have a much deeper understanding of nutrition and a more varied diet because of it.

 I usually sleep in a little (sending love to all the parents who can’t 😅), then make a cozy breakfast or brunch.
 Pancakes are a Sunday fave!